ondrejch/VR1-openmc/README.md

 4. 6_with_abs_rod – 6-tube assembly with an inserted absorber rod

 ## Installation Guide
+These steps show you how to install the VR1-openmc package using conda.

 1. Make sure you have conda installed.
 2. Create a new conda environment with Python 3.11 and activate it:
 ```